clw8/SPA-ONE/README.md

 # SPA-ONE
 The spa-one.js script is a vanilla JS script that allows for injecting partials into your html pages, while also supporting loading of individual pages by direct URLS.
-Great for SEO purposes.
+Great for SEO purposes, and is most useful for small projects of 10 pages or less.
+Not useful at all for larger projects or data-driven websites!

 Rules for usage are as follows:
 * Your nav links need the class 'nav-link'